KhartesViewer/scroll2zarr/README.md

 https://github.com/google/neuroglancer
     2. Follow the instructions in the Building section of the Neuroglancer README file.
-If your experience is like mine, after you type `npm i`, you will eventually see some dire security warnings flash by.
+If your experience is like mine, after you type `npm i`, you will at one point see some dire security warnings flash by.
 To me this suggests that you might not want to expose your local Neuroglancer server to the public internet.